island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

     can be either a simple resource or a collection resource.

 Resource name consists of the resource’s type, its identifier, the resource name of its parent and the name of the API service.
-The type is known as the Collection ID, and the identifier is known as the Resource ID.
+The type is known as the **Collection ID**, and the identifier is known as the **Resource ID**.
 Resource IDs are usually random strings assigned by the API service, though it is also OK to accept custom resource IDs from clients. **Collection ID's must be must be the plural form of the noun used for the resource** and **Resource ID's should be immutable**.